HammadRafique29/Magverse/readme.md

 ## 📄 License

-This project is licensed under the **MIT License** — feel free to use, modify, and distribute.
+This project is licensed under the **MIT License**, feel free to use, modify, and distribute.

 ## 🙌 Credits